Emmanuel-ManuGyamfi/give-me-some-credit/README.md

   - `RevolvingUtilizationOfUnsecuredLines` capped at 2
   - `NumberOfTime30-59DaysPastDueNotWorse` capped at 6
   - `NumberOfTime60-89DaysPastDueNotWorse` capped at 6
-  - NumberOfTimes90DaysLate `NumberOfTimes90DaysLate` capped at 6
+  - `NumberOfTimes90DaysLate` capped at 6
-  - NumberOfDependents capped at 5
+  - `NumberOfDependents` capped at 5
-  - NumberOfOpenCreditLinesAndLoans capped at 30
+  - `NumberOfOpenCreditLinesAndLoans` capped at 30
-  - NumberRealEstateLoansOrLines capped at 5
+  - `NumberRealEstateLoansOrLines` capped at 5
 - **Imputations:**
   - Replaced implausible values (e.g., over 100 years) with the median age of valid applicants (18–100)
   - Extreme monthly incomes imputed with mean of high earners